 Why attend a support group?

-While attending a group is not the solution for all, it can be a vital part of maintaining the health and well-being of both caregiver and patient.
+While being part of a group is not the solution for all, it can be a vital part of maintaining the health and well-being of both caregiver and patient.
 Groups provide vital education about managing dementia care that reduces stress for all involved.
 Research has shown that attending a support group can not only reduce caregiver stress, but improve the functioning of people with Alzheimer's, keep them living at home longer, and assist in managing difficult behaviors that may arise.

 Many people don't attend a group because they think they are depressing or someplace you go if you can't cope.
 But the opposite is true!
 Groups help you cope.
 Studies have found that the least depressed caregivers attend a group.
 And group members themselves have often found that while the group is a good place to cry if you need to, it is also a great place to laugh.